 What is included in Institutional Base Salary?

-Retired PI: can a retired PI submit a proposal and what would be the applicable fringe?
+Retired Faculty Member: Can a retired PI submit a proposal and what would be the applicable fringe?

-Yes, a Chair can approve a retired (also called emeritus) PI to submit a proposal.
-The PI should obtain an appointment commitment letter from their Chair addressing salary and any needed resources (e.g. office space, etc.) if the project is funded and process an eTransmittal before the proposal is submitted.
+Yes, a Chair can approve a retired/Emeritus PI to submit a proposal.
+The PI should obtain an appointment commitment letter from their Chair addressing salary and any needed resources (e.g. office space, etc.), and process a Proposal Development document before the proposal is submitted.
 A retired PI's fringe benefit cost is usually 7.65% of salary to cover FICA (Federal Insurance Contributions Act) tax; the PI and Department may want to confirm this with MSU HR when budgeting fringe.
 Please note to be the PI/Co-PI on an awarded federal project as an retired/Emeritus faculty member, the Emeritus faculty member must have an active paid appointment for the period for which the award is active.
 This appointment can be less than 100% and as small as 1%, but has to be for the time period of the project and has to represent at least the percent of effort on the sponsored program.
 Also, rate of pay charged to the project has to be consistent with the rate of pay at the time of retirement.